khan-powerbi123/data-science-portfolio/README.md

 This project involves analyzing New York City public school SAT scores and exploring performance across different schools and boroughs.

-## Technologies Used
-- Python
-- Pandas
-- Matplotlib

 ## Approach:
 1. Load and clean the dataset of NYC public schools.
 2. Filter schools with top-performing math scores.